elvintanhust/POP-Interest-Point/README.md

 --------start the evaluation of superpoint--------
 ...
 ```
 Here POP and several comparison methods ([SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork), SIFT, ORB) are evaluated on the `i_ajuntament` sequence in HPatches.
-Note the `i_ajuntament` sequence has been placed in the `hpatches-sequences-release` folder to so that the `eval_POP_net.py` script can be run directly.
+The default model of POP is set as `save_POP_model/POP_net_pretrained.pth`.
+Note the `i_ajuntament` sequence has been placed in the `hpatches-sequences-release` folder so that the `eval_POP_net.py` script can be run directly.
 Furthermore, the pre-trained model `superpoint_v1.pth` provided by [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) is also included in this repository to simplify the configuration.

 In the above process, the `statistics_results` folder is created automatically and the main statistics results are written in it.
-After the evaluations of all methods are finished, four text files, namely `ORB.txt`, `POP_net.txt`,  `SIFT.txt`,  `superpoint.txt`, should appear in this folder.
+After the evaluations of all methods, four text files, namely `ORB.txt`, `POP_net.txt`,  `SIFT.txt`,  `superpoint.txt`, should appear in this folder.

 The environment is verified to be correct if the above statistics results can be outputted.
 Then you can place other data in the `hpatches-sequences-release` folder to further evaluate the methods.
 Note the format of the data should be consistent to the HPatches sequences.
 One convenient way is to download the [HPatches](https://github.com/hpatches/hpatches-dataset) sequences first, and then unzip it into the `hpatches-sequences-release` folder.

+For more details about all parameters of `eval_POP_net.py`, run `python eval_POP_net.py --help`.

 ## Training the model
 ### Training POP without informativeness property